boholder/puntgun/docs/configuration.md

 # Configuration

-This page is describing configurations of the tool itself, i.e. the contents of [/conf/settings.yml](/conf/settings.yml).
+This page is describing configurations of the tool itself.
 For all available plan configurations, please check [the plan configuration document page](plan-configuration.md).
 There are two types of tool configuration: most of them can be configured in global configuration file or set via environment variable,